Gulfstream Aerospace

 Environment-aware design constraints

-Aircraft cabins operate in unusual conditions: variable lighting from near-dark to direct sunlight through oval windows, turbulence-induced hand instability, the psychological context of altitude and pressure, and the need for crew to perform tasks rapidly while standing.
-Standard mobile HIG assumptions did not apply.
+Aircraft cabins operate in unusual conditions: variable lighting from near-dark to direct sunlight, turbulence-induced hand instability, and the need for crew to perform tasks rapidly while standing.

 03